 Together we are finding new ways to help reduce child mortality.
-In 2016, our partnership was voted as the “most admired” corporate partnership in the C&E Barometer’s survey of businesses and NGOs.
+For a third year, our partnership was voted as the “most admired” corporate partnership in the C&E Barometer’s survey of businesses and NGOs.

 5.9 million children under the age of five died in 2015, the majority from preventable causes.
 In the last ten years significant progress has been made globally in reducing the rate of child deaths, however more needs to be done to speed up this reduction and to prevent children dying unnecessarily.